 Microsoft continues to play with the Windows experience in its updated suite of PowerToys utilities.
-The latest iteration, Microsoft PowerToys 0.7x, introduces several upgrades and a couple of new tools to help improve Windows’s functionality and user experience.
+The latest iteration, Microsoft PowerToys 0.79, introduces several tools to help improve Windows’s functionality and user experience.

-Keep reading for the low-down on each of the 21 (and counting) tools available in Microsoft PowerToys, including the new utilities called Mouse Without Borders and Peek.
+Keep reading for the low-down on each of the 22 (and counting) tools available in Microsoft PowerToys, including the new utility called Crop and Lock.

 How to install Microsoft PowerToys